nhistory/angular-task-app/README.md

 An task application made by Angular framework with angular CLI 13.3.6.
 - Learned basic structure of Angular framework with Ngmodule and components.
 - Created and updated components and module declarations by Angular CLI command.
+- Shared data between components with using Input, Output, EventEmitter modules.

 ## Development server